 - Research articles (Technical contents: 4000 words) are expected to contain original research findings in a clear and concise manner.
 Papers reporting theoretical, laboratory and field test results are considered for publication.

 - Review articles (Technical contents: 6000 words) are expected to survey, integrate, and critically examine new information accumulated in recent years in a particular subject field.
-A theme-based topic relevant in the area defence science & technologies.
+A theme-based topic is relevant in the area defence science & technologies.

 - Short communications/research notes (Technical contents: 2000 words) are normally brief reports or technical notes on the progress of ongoing research and/or an application.